 With more episodes recorded your experience will improve and you will be able to notify audio quality differences achieved at different distance and position.
 Experiment and find what sounds best in your particular location, with your mic and for your voice to achieve the fullest sound.

-4. Must have basic accessories – stand, shock mount, and filters eliminate vibrations and air bursts of air hitting the mic
+4. Must have accessories for a microphone setup – stand, shock mount, and filters eliminate vibrations and air bursts of air hitting the mic

 Before recording make sure you have and apply basic accessories.